 1. Understanding Tinnitus: What you should know about the condition

-Did you know that around 18% of the population in Ireland will suffer from tinnitus at some stage in their lives?
+According to our 2017 online survey on Tinnitus conducted by Empathy Research around 18% of the population in Ireland will suffer from tinnitus at some stage in their lives.
 Tinnitus is characterised by a ringing, buzzing or humming sound in the ears, and can be frustrating and even debilitating.
 Sometimes, people with tinnitus describe it as a rushing or swishing sound, like the sound of water running, or a pinging or popping sound in the ears.

 Tinnitus may cause continuous noises in the ears, or may come and go in episodes.
 Either form of tinnitus can be very difficult to live with, and it is important to see an audiologist as soon as possible so that treatment options can be explored.
 Although there is no definitive cure for tinnitus in most cases, many therapies can be helpful and an audiologist can help you to find out more about these.